-Private Ivy League research university in Ithaca, New York, founded 1865
+Private Ivy League research university based in Ithaca, NY.

 A study in the Proceedings of the National Academy of Sciences has found that trees in cities like New York and Philadelphia start pollen production earlier and finish later due to light pollution, potentially extending the allergy season by up to 130 days; the effect is linked to plants using day length cues for flowering and leaf-out.